AUSMA ZEHANAT KHAN

 Ausma Zehanat Khan is the author of The Unquiet Dead, published by St. Martin's Press/Minotaur Books, and winner of the Barry Award, the Arthur Ellis Award and the Romantic Times Reviewers Choice Award for Best First Novel.
-Her widely acclaimed second novel, The Language of Secrets, was published in 2016.
-Among the Ruins, her third mystery was published in February 2017.
-She is also at work on a fantasy series, to be published by Harper Voyager, beginning October 2017.
-The Bloodprint is Book One of the Khorasan Archives.
+Works in her critically acclaimed Esa Khattak/Rachel Getty mystery series include The Language of Secrets, A Death in Sarajevo, Among the Ruins, and the forthcoming A Dangerous Crossing.
+The Khattak/Getty series has been optioned for television by Lionsgate.

-A frequent lecturer and commentator, Ms. Khan holds a Ph.D. in International Human Rights Law with a research specialization in military intervention and war crimes in the Balkans.
-Ms. Khan completed her LL.B. and LL.M. at the University of Ottawa, and her B.A. in English Literature & Sociology at the University of Toronto.
+A frequent lecturer and commentator, Khan holds a Ph.D. in International Human Rights Law with a research specialization in military intervention and war crimes in the Balkans.
+She completed her LL.B. and LL.M. at the University of Ottawa, and her B.A. in English Literature & Sociology at the University of Toronto.